brimdata/zed/docs/lake/design.md

 in the pool and scans can be performed on older snapshots of the pool as long as the data is not deleted.

-Data can be delted with the DANGER-ZONE command `zed lake purge`.
+Data can be deleted with the DANGER-ZONE command `zed lake purge`.
 The commits still appear in the log but scans will fail.

 Alternatively, old data can be removed from the system using a safer